chaanakyaaM/QueryPDF/README.md

 4. **Vector Storage:** Stores the embeddings and original text chunks in a local ChromaDB collection.

 5. **Chat Interface:** Accepts user queries, retrieves the top 3 most relevant chunks, and feeds them into an Ollama-served LLM (default: `gemma3:1b`) for response generation.

+## 📁 Local Model Caching
+To ensure full offline capability and improve performance, QueryPDF automatically saves required models locally:

+- 🧠 **Tokenizer**: On first run, the Hugging Face tokenizer (transformers.AutoTokenizer) is downloaded and saved to a local_tokenizer/ directory.
+Subsequent runs will use this local tokenizer even without an internet connection.

+- 🔤 **Embedding Model**: The embedding model (e.g., intfloat/e5-small-v2) is saved locally under local_e5_small_v2/ on the first run.
+If the model is already cached, it will be reused without redownloading.